 - There is less scope of reduction of cost in job costing, whereas for the process costing there is a higher scope of reduction of cost.

-- Job costing is suitable for industries which design and produce products based on the customer’s Process costing is useful for industries where mass production is possible.
+- Job costing is suitable for industries that design and produce products based on the customer’s Process costing is useful for industries where mass production is possible.

 - In job costing WIP may or may not be present, but for process costing WIP may be present at the beginning and end of the period.

-- Special treatment is required for each job in job costing; whereas in process costing there is no need for special treatment for each process in process costing.
+- Special treatment is required for each job in job costing; whereas in process costing there is no need for special treatment for each process.

 - In job costing each job is different from another, so it has individuality.
-But, for process costing, products are produced in large volume and consequently, therefore it does not have individuality.
+But, in later, products are produced in large volume and consequently, therefore it does not have individuality.